vosjo/nnaps/docs/userguide/mesa_compress.rst

 By using a custom setup file you can specify exactly what should be included in the hdf5 archive and what the exact structure of the MESA model directory is.

-The setup file has to be structured in yaml format, and can be provided using the *-setup* option.
+The setup file has to be structured in yaml format, and can be provided using the :option:`-s` option.

 .. code-block:: yaml